The Grand Budapest Hotel: Plot

-In a cemetery in the former nation of Zubrowka, a young woman visits the shrine of a renowned writer, known simply as "Author", reading his most-cherished book: The Grand Budapest Hotel.
-The book, written in 1985, recounts his 1968 vacation at the once-grand, then-drab hotel.
-There, he meets its owner, Zero Moustafa, who at dinner tells his rags to riches story.
+In a cemetery in the former nation of Zubrowka, a woman visits the shrine of a renowned writer, known simply as "Author".
+She holds a copy of his book The Grand Budapest Hotel.
+The book, written in 1985, recounts a visit the author made in 1968 to the eponymous hotel, which was once a famous resort but had by then fallen on hard times.
+During his stay, he struck up a friendship with the hotel's proprietor, Zero Moustafa, who told him his rags to riches story over dinner.

-In 1932, Zero is the newly hired lobby boy at the prestigious Grand Budapest Hotel.
-Monsieur Gustave H., the hotel's fastidious concierge, seduces old, wealthy clients, including the 84-year-old dowager Madame D., with whom he has had a nearly two-decade affair.
-She mysteriously dies a month after her last hotel visit.
-Gustave and Zero visit Madame's Schloss Lutz estate, where they encounter surviving relatives for the reading of her will by her attorney Deputy Vilmos Kovacs.
-Kovacs announces a recent codicil to the will which bequeaths Boy with Apple, a priceless Renaissance painting, to Gustave.
-Madame D.'s son, Dmitri, is outraged and demands Gustave's arrest.
-Gustave and Zero leave, absconding with the painting, hiding it within the Grand Budapest.
+In 1932, Zero, an orphan who has come to Zubrowka to escape his war-torn homeland, is hired as a lobby boy by Monsieur Gustave H., the concierge at the Grand Budapest Hotel.
+Gustave is a ladykiller who romances old, wealthy residents at the hotel, including dowager Madame Céline Villeneuve Desgoffe-und-Taxis (known as Madame D.), with whom he has had a nearly two-decade affair.
+Madame D. mysteriously dies a month after her last visit, so Gustave and Zero visit her estate to pay their respects.
+There, her attorney, Deputy Vilmos Kovacs, announces that she has bequeathed the famous Renaissance painting Boy with Apple to Gustave (much to the chagrin of her son, Dmitri).
+Gustave and Zero abscond with the painting, hiding it in a safe in the Grand Budapest.